MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshooting-profile-configuration.md

 # Troubleshooting profile configuration can't be started

 When there are issues preventing the profile configuration in [!INCLUDE [prod_short](includes/prod_short.md)], the user will get an error message, and not be able to start the profile configuration.
+When the configuration is started, all customization records are loaded and compiled together.
+If one of these records causes a compilation error, then the profile configuration can't be started.

 ## Symptoms